 Mission of DDU-GKY

-- To reduce poverty by enabling poor for households to access gainful and sustainable employment through employment that provides regular wages.
+- To reduce poverty by enabling poor households to access gainful and sustainable employment through employment that provides regular wages.

 - Guiding Principles